frankheat/offsecnotes/content/web/vulnerabilities/path traversal/index.md

 3. Compare the version number with the following official table: https://learn.microsoft.com/en-us/windows/win32/sysinfo/operating-system-version.

 {{< hint style=tips >}}
-**Tip**: Some operating systems may share the same version name (e.g., Windows 10 and Windows 11), which can make identification tricky.
+Some operating systems may share the same version name (e.g., Windows 10 and Windows 11), which can make identification tricky.
 To accurately determine the OS version, check the build number (e.g., `14393`) and refer to this resource: https://www.gaijin.at/en/infos/windows-version-numbers.
 Alternatively, you can search the product version on Google for more information.
 {{< /hint >}}

 ---